Skip to content

 };

-Write a function that allocates a 32-byte aligned float array (at least 8 elements), loads data using AVX's _mm256_load_ps, and prints the result.
-Hint: you can use alignas(32) to declare an array on the stack, or use std::aligned_alloc to allocate on the heap.
+Write a function that allocates a 32-byte aligned double array (at least 8 elements), loads data using AVX's _mm256_load_pd, and prints the result.
+Hint: you can use alignas(32) to declare a stack array, or use aligned_alloc to allocate on the heap.

 Summary

-In this chapter, we uncovered the secret behind sizeof.
-CPUs access data at aligned addresses with maximum efficiency, so the compiler inserts padding bytes between struct members to satisfy alignment requirements.
-Every type has a natural alignment value (usually equal to its size), a struct's alignment equals that of its largest member, and its overall size must be a multiple of that alignment value.
-Member declaration order directly affects the amount of padding—putting members with larger alignment requirements first and those with smaller requirements last can significantly reduce struct size. alignas allows us to manually specify stricter alignment requirements, making it indispensable for SIMD, cache line optimization, and hardware interaction scenarios. #pragma pack can eliminate padding to achieve a compact layout, but the trade-off is the potential risk of unaligned access.
+In this chapter, we revealed the secrets behind sizeof.
+CPUs access data most efficiently at aligned addresses, so compilers insert padding bytes between struct members to satisfy alignment requirements.
+Every type has a natural alignment value (usually equal to its size), a struct's alignment equals that of its largest member, and its total size must be a multiple of that alignment value.
+Member declaration order directly impacts padding amount—placing members with larger alignment requirements first and those with smaller requirements later can significantly reduce struct size. alignas allows us to manually specify stricter alignment requirements, which is indispensable for SIMD, cache line optimization, and hardware interaction. #pragma pack can eliminate padding for compact layouts, but at the cost of potential unaligned access risks.

-With this, the content of Volume One is fully complete.
-We've journeyed from C++'s fundamental types, control flow, and functions all the way to pointers, arrays, memory layout, and alignment, covering the very foundation of C++ programming.
-This knowledge will recur throughout your subsequent learning—by understanding memory layout and alignment, you'll grasp why the overhead of unique_ptr is nearly zero when you study move semantics and smart pointers in Volume Two.
-By understanding the difference between the stack and the heap, you'll immediately see why RAII can cure memory leaks once and for all.
-In Volume Two, we'll dive into the core features of Modern C++: RAII, move semantics, smart pointers, lambda expressions, and constexpr—these are the key forces that transform C++ from "C with classes" into a modern systems programming language.
-See you in Volume Two.
+With this, the content of Volume 1 is fully concluded.
+We have journeyed from C++ basic types, control flow, and functions to pointers, arrays, memory layout, and alignment, covering the foundation of C++ programming.
+This knowledge will recur repeatedly in subsequent studies—understanding memory layout and alignment allows you to grasp why std::unique_ptr overhead is almost zero when learning move semantics and smart pointers in Volume 2; understanding the difference between stack and heap allows you to immediately appreciate how RAII can cure memory leaks.
+In Volume 2, we will enter the core features of Modern C++: RAII, move semantics, smart pointers, lambdas, constexpr—these are the key forces that transform C++ from "C with Classes" into a modern system programming language.
+See you in Volume 2.